-But there is a hidden fact, often missed from history – Shrewsbury is the birthplace of Charles Darwin, whose “On the Origin of Species Through Natural Selection” has changed the world in so many ways.
+But there is a hidden fact, often missed from history – Shrewsbury is the birthplace of Charles Darwin, whose book on the Origin of Species Through Natural Selection has changed the world in so many ways.

 Darwin spent around 30 years in Shrewsbury.
 Most of this time he’d explore outdoors, partly due to the influence of his mother, who was a botanist and keen gardener.
 The unique topography of Shrewsbury fostered Darwin’s inquisitive mind.
 The ancient rocks across the town provided him with a view into the Earth’s formative years.
 The loop of the river Severn promoted opportunities for aquatic exploration, and the surrounding countryside housed bugs and creatures for Darwin to collect.